-The first and most important reason is the removal of hardness from your water.
-Hard water clogs the plumbing and any water based application that relies on the plumbing.
-With soft water, you will no longer need to worry about an increase in energy bills, or expensive repair cost.
-You will also benefit from longer lasting clothing and a clean feeling on your skin after a shower or bath.
+The first and most important reason to use a home water softener is to remove the hardness minerals from your water.
+Hard water clogs the plumbing and any water-based application that relies on the plumbing.
+With soft water, you will no longer need to worry about rising energy bills because your appliances aren’t working as well, or expensive repair costs.
+You will also benefit from longer-lasting clothing, detergents that work more effectively, and a clean feeling on your skin after a shower or bath.

-Water Conditioners are devices that are created to prevent the minerals that cause hardness from forming scale.
-These devices use a physical media to inhibit the scale by neutralizing the hardness itself.
+Water softener systems work by removing hardness minerals and replacing them with sodium ions.
+Water conditioners are devices that help prevent the hardness-forming minerals from forming scale.
+They use a physical media to inhibit the scale from building up by neutralizing the hardness itself.
 Due to the fact that water conditioners use a physical media instead of a chemical media, they are sometimes considered a greener alternative in areas where it is forbidden to use salt.
-Water conditioners do not effectively remove hardness from the water supply, as the only way to do this is with a salt based media.
+Water conditioners do not effectively remove hardness from the water supply, however, as the only way to do this is with salt-based media.

 The water quality improvement industry has earnestly sought to sort out the factual information on softener effluent.
 The septic tank study clearly indicates that there are no adverse effects when water conditioning effluent is discharged into properly installed private septic systems.
 There are a few additional reports that also explain further evidence of the hardness ions in a softener?s regeneration wastes causing less clogging and maintaining higher permeability than the regular septic tank effluent.
 (TAKEN DIRECTLY FROM THE WEBSITE OF THE WATER QUALITY ASSOCIATION)